kartik0406/TaskBoard/README.md

 # TaskBoard
-A web app to take note of tasks list.
+A web app to take note of Tasks.
 There is a separate list for weekends and weekdays and you can also create list of any name.

 For using this project: